In this article

 • Ensure continued timely payments to maintain a positive payment history with the credit bureaus

-By establishing these initial tradelines and making timely payments, you'll start building a positive payment history with D&B, which is essential for improving your business credit score and qualifying for higher credit limits in the future.
+By establishing these initial tradelines and making timely payments, you'll start building a positive payment history with D&B, which is essential for improving your business credit score and qualifying for higher credit limits.
+It will allow you to obtain business credit more easily in the future.

 As your business credit profile grows stronger, you'll have more opportunities to get business credit cards and lines of credit.
 Here are a few strategies to consider: